Women's World Golf Rankings: Significance of the rankings

 The rankings are used by each of the sponsoring tours to determine eligibility criteria for certain events.
 For example, 40 of the 144 places in the Women's British Open are currently awarded on the basis of the rankings—10 to LET members and 30 to LPGA members.
 Four of the 12 places in the European Solheim Cup team are allocated on the basis of the rankings.
+For the U.S. Solheim Cup team, the top two players on the rankings not already qualified make the team.

 Since 2013, the rankings at the end of each LPGA Tour season in odd-numbered years have determined the eight countries that will compete in the following year's International Crown, a LPGA-sponsored team event scheduled in even-numbered years and first held in 2014.
 More specifically, the countries whose top four players have the highest cumulative rankings are invited to compete.
 The individual participants from each qualified country are determined by the rankings immediately prior to the ANA Inspiration (known before 2015 as the Kraft Nabisco Championship) in the year of the event.